arbuh/go-learning/notes/syntax.md

 ### Goroutines

-A goroutine is a lightweigth thread that can be called using the keyword `go` before calling the function must be executed in the goroutine:
+A goroutine is a lightweight thread that can be called using the keyword `go` before calling the function must be executed in the goroutine:
 ```
 go f(arg1, agr2)
 ```

-The evaluation of `f`, `arg1` and `arg2` happens in the current goroutine, while the execution of `f` in the new one (evaluation of `f` means that Go determines which function `f` refers to, whithout executing it).
+The evaluation of `f`, `arg1` and `arg2` happens in the current goroutine, while the execution of `f` in the new one (evaluation of `f` means that Go determines which function `f` refers to, without executing it).

 Goroutines share the same memory address space, even when they run in the same threat.
-So you must be carefull with the shared variables.
+So you must be careful with the shared variables.

 ### Channels